 Grade Level: Junior/Senior

 Length: One Semester

 Credit: 0.50

-Prerequisites: Scientific Inquiries - Physics; Scientific Inquiries- Biology,,Molecular Genetics,
+Prerequisites: Scientific Inquiries - Physics; Scientific Inquiries- Biology; and Scientific

-or Organisms and Ecosystems; and Scientific Inquiries- Chemistry or their equivalents
+- Inquiries- Chemistry or their equivalents

 Biophysics will draw upon concepts from SI Physics, SI Biology, and SI Chemistry to study energy, power, efficiency, diffusion, thermal transfer, and fluid flow.
 These concepts will be developed in the context of animal function, adaptation, and evolution.
 In addition to homework, laboratory reports, and exams, students will also report on topics they have researched.